 Anxiety disorder is an increasing problem globally and it is a common issue among parents.
 Anxiety could range from anything like worrying if your child is not eating well or if your child is suffering from some kind of the disease.

 I mean all parents worry about their child, but anxiety disorder is something different and not to be taken lightly.
 There have been increasing reports of parents having anxiety disorders that are usually related to some serious health issues, as a trigger.

 It's not always easy, but keep a positive mental attitude, as part of caring for your own health.
 When the problems arise, talk them over with someone experienced, like your own parents, or professionals who can help you.
 Better to "nip it in the bud", then hope it will go away.

 Sex life is very important to sustain a long term relationship.
 But with the newborn baby and accompanying parental responsibilities, it's often hard to maintain a healthy sex life.
 Parenthood can result in a lack of sexual intimacy, causing both partners to feel less desired.
 This leads to potential emotional issues.

 Both parents therefore must put more effort into staying intimate and finding the right moments for their own intimacy and sexual needs.
 A long term abstinence can cause a negative view of not only one's partner, but also sex itself.
 In reality, if both partners make more effort in being close, they will find that sex is also a great way to get rid of stress, good exercise and provides a boost to one's physical and psychological wellbeing and health.

 Giving birth to a child and raising the child is the most full filling moment in any parent’s life.
-But it’s the duty of the parents to look after their own health, so that they can look after and raise their children.
-It's good to have an EHIC card handy in the case of any health emergencies.
+But it’s the duty of the parents to look after their own health, too, so that they can look after and raise their children.